Feradicator/Backend_Traini8_Shivam_Yadav/README.md

 codes, addresses, courses offered, and contact information.

 Features
-REST APIs for CRUD operations on training centers.
+-REST APIs for CRUD operations on training centers.
-Integration with MySQL for data persistence.
+-Integration with MySQL for data persistence.
-Validation using Spring Boot Validation.
+-Validation using Spring Boot Validation.
-Database interaction using Spring Data JPA.
+-Database interaction using Spring Data JPA.

 Technology Stack
-Java 11
+-Java 11
-Spring Boot 2.7.18
+-Spring Boot 2.7.18
-MySQL as the database.
+-MySQL as the database.
-Lombok for reducing boilerplate code.
+-Lombok for reducing boilerplate code.

 Prerequisites
 -Java 11 or higher